Image

 • Sexual Exploitation of a Minor: Filming, photographing, or taking part in any aspect of the creation process of child pornography.

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Morgan County, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
 You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Morgan County, MO | Morgan County, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in Morgan County, MO?
+What Are the Legal Ramifications for Child Pornography in Morgan County, MO?

 Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
 The offense becomes a class B felony in Morgan County, MO if you: